Michelle Legge

 The FTA has not issued any clear guidance on DeFi taxes just yet, but this doesn't mean you won't pay taxes on your DeFi activities.
 It just means you need to interpret the current crypto tax guidance and apply it to your DeFi activities.
 In most instances, this boils down to whether you're seen to be 'earning' new coins or tokens or whether you're selling or trading on DeFi protocols.
 It is always advisable to speak to an experienced crypto tax accountant for specific advice about these transactions.

-All this said, we can infer from the current crypto tax guidance that the tax treatment of common DeFi activities is likely to be:
+All this said, we can infer from the current crypto tax guidance that the tax treatment of common DeFi activities for private investors is likely to be:

 NFTs tax Switzerland